 Invasive plant species such as purple loosestrife, callery pear, English ivy and bush honeysuckle have become more common across Western Pennsylvania’s landscape in our gardens and woodlands.

 These quick growing invaders crowd out native plants and shrubs, resulting in diminished food sources and habitat for native plants, insects, and wildlife.
 Unknowingly, some gardeners may amplify this threat by planting these aggressive ornamentals that then escape into natural environments, depleting these important areas of native habitats.
-A variety of insects rely on native plants to survive because they have co-evolved over thousands of years to only eat certain v native to our region.
+A variety of insects rely on native plants to survive because they have co-evolved over thousands of years to only eat certain vegetation native to our region.
 Additionally, native bees and honey bees, important for pollination of many pants and crops, also need native habitats to survive.
 So, green plant life isn’t always good.

 In this webinar, you’ll discover more about native plant species that have been growing in our region for centuries.
 These include button bush, wild ginger, Eastern redbud tree and butterfly milkweed, all of which benefit native insects and wildlife and can be planted by home gardeners and conservation professionals alike.